pvanallen/delft-ai-toolkit/README.md

 # Delft AI Toolkit - Version 2
 ## Visual Authoring Toolkit for Smart Things

+**As of February 2019, this version is nearing a usable release, which should be out by the end of February 2019.
+At that time, we'll post a RasPi image that's ready to go to use with the toolkit.**

-**This is a new 2.0 version of this project with a significantly changed architecture ([original version](https://github.com/pvanallen/delft-toolkit)).
+This is a 2.0 version of this project with a significantly changed architecture ([original version](https://github.com/pvanallen/delft-toolkit)).
 The NodeCanvas node system has been replaced with [xNode](https://github.com/Siccity/xNode), which is being enhanced by Siccity as part of this project.
-In addition, the system now communicates directly with the Raspberry Pi (instead of using node.js and bluetooth).**

-**As of February 2019, this version is nearing a usable release, which should be out by the end of February.
-At that time, we'll post a RasPi image that's ready to go to use with the toolkit.

 ### Description

+![system diagram](https://www.philvanallen.com/wp-content/uploads/2018/01/Pasted_Image_1_16_18__3_50_PM.jpg?resize=640%2C350)

-The Delft Toolkit a system for designing smart things.
+The Delft AI Toolkit a system for designing smart things.
 It provides a visual authoring environment that incorporates machine learning, cognitive APIs, and other AI approaches, behavior trees, and data flow to create smart behavior in autonomous devices.

-![system diagram](https://www.philvanallen.com/wp-content/uploads/2018/01/Pasted_Image_1_16_18__3_50_PM.jpg?resize=640%2C350)

-The goal of this project is to develop an authoring system approach that enables designers to easily and iteratively prototype smart things.
+The goal of this project is to develop an approach to authoring AI that enables designers to easily and iteratively prototype smart things.
 This approach includes the ability to Wizard-of-Oz AI behaviors and simulate physical hardware in 3D, and then migrate these simulations to working prototypes that use machine learning and real hardware.

+### External Documents
 * [Overall Project description](http://www.philvanallen.com/portfolio/delft-ai-toolkit/)
 * [Process Blog](http://ai-toolkit.tumblr.com)

-The system has two parts:
+### System Components
 * Authoring & Control System running on a computer
   * Visual Authoring with nodes in the Unity3D authoring environment
 * Robot/Device
-  * Raspberry Pi
-  * Arduino (we may transition to the Adafruit Crikit for RPi once we have a chance to evaluate it)
+  * Raspberry Pi + Arduino (we may transition to the Adafruit Crikit for RPi once we have a chance to evaluate it - this would elminate the need for the Arduino)
   * Motors, servos, sensors, LEDs, microphone, speaker, camera, etc.

 Each of these has a codebase, and includes a range of libraries. **We are using and helping create an improved version of the open source [xNode Unity asset](https://github.com/Siccity/xNode)**